harshit-panday/Car-Rental-System/README.md

 # Car-Rental-System
-This is our first github project which is an online car rental system and is in collaboration with my friends Tanmay Gaikwad and Praveen Dombale.
+This is our first github project which is an online car rental system and is in collaboration with my friends Tanmay Gaikwad and Praveen Dombale

-# Car-Rental-System
-# Car-Rental-System